bentoml/heroku-deploy/README.md

 Heroku is a popular platform as a service(PaaS) based on managed container system.
-It provides a complete solution for building, running, and scaling applications With the combination of [BentoML](https://github.com/bentoml/BentoML) and [bentoctl](https://github.com/bentoml/bentoctl), you can deploy the models build with your favourite ML frameworks easily manage the infrastructure via terraform.
+It provides a complete solution for building, running, and scaling applications With the combination of [BentoML](https://github.com/bentoml/BentoML) and [bentoctl](https://github.com/bentoml/bentoctl), you can deploy the models built with your favourite ML frameworks easily and manage the infrastructure via terraform.

 > **Note:** This operator is compatible with BentoML version 1.0.0 and above.
 For older versions, please switch to the branch `pre-v1.0` and follow the instructions in the README.md.